A Stories in Transit and Art Refuge workshop

 Sarah Lightman - London-based artist, curator and writer.
 She completed an Art Foundation course at Central St Martins, attended The Slade School of Art for her BA and MFA, where she won The Slade Prize and The Slade Life Drawing Prize, and has a PhD from University of Glasgow in women’s autobiographical comics.

-Roger Malbert - Head of Hayward Touring and author of Drawing People: The Human Figure in Contemporary Art (2015)
+Roger Malbert - former Head of Hayward Touring and author of Drawing People: The Human Figure in Contemporary Art (2015)

 Badia Obaid - storyteller and actress, born and bred in Baghdad.
 She gained a BA in dramatic art from the University of Baghdad.
 After gaining an MA in journalism she began a career in the Arabic world and the UK as an actress, voice-over artist, writer, reporter, presenter and producer.